monome/monome.github.io/twenty.md

 ![](image/20/0603-epoxy.jpg)

-march 2006, philadelphia &mdash; somehow we thought we could resin-cast all of the enclosures at our worktable. moments after this photo the whole thing spilled out allover the place and there was hysterical laughter. we changed our minds.
+march 2006, philadelphia &mdash; somehow we thought we would be able to resin-cast all of the enclosures at our worktable. moments after this photo the resin spilled out allover the place and there was hysterical laughter. we changed our minds.

 ![](image/20/0602-toaster.jpg)

-february 2006, philadelphia &mdash; there is a legend that the first several hundred grids were solderpaste stenciled, hand-placed with tweezers, and cooked in a toaster oven. we can't confirm this, but if it were true that would be a truly questionable business model.
+february 2006, philadelphia &mdash; there is a legend that the first several hundred grids were solder-paste stenciled, hand-placed with tweezers, and cooked in a toaster oven. we can't confirm this, but if it were true that would be a truly questionable business model.

 ![](image/20/1003-mold.jpg)